Symplectic Isospectral Runge--Kutta Methods as Lie group methods: Equivalent formulations of isospectral flows on quadratic Lie algebras

-The condition that both $B$ and $B^\dagger$ are in $\Gg$ depends only on $J$, as explained in the following lemma, proved in \cite{Viv2020}. \begin{Lemma} Let $\Gg$ be a Lie subalgebra of $\mathfrak{gl}(n,\Cc)$ such that there exists a matrix $J$ for which
+The assumption that both $B$ and $B^\dagger$ are in $\Gg$ depends only on $J$, as explained in the following lemma, proved in \cite{Viv2020}. \begin{lemma} Let $\Gg$ be a Lie subalgebra of $\mathfrak{gl}(n,\Cc)$ such that there exists a matrix $J$ for which

-Then $\Gg = \Gg^\dagger$ implies $J^2\in\mathfrak{c}(\Gg)$.
-Moreover, if $J$ is invertible and $J^2\in\mathfrak{c}(\Gg)\equiv\lbrace A\mbox{ s.t. }[A,\Gg]=0\rbrace$, then $\Gg = \Gg^\dagger$. \end{Lemma} In many cases, as for the irreducible representations of classical quadratic simple Lie algebras, $\mathfrak{c}(\Gg)$ consists only of the multiple of the identity.
-For this reason, in the next section, we consider only invertible $J$ such that $J^2$ is a multiple of the identity matrix.
+Then $\Gg = \Gg^\dagger$ implies $J^2\in\mathfrak{c}(\Gg):=\lbrace A\mid[A,\Gg]=0\rbrace$.
+Moreover, if $J$ is invertible and $J^2\in\mathfrak{c}(\Gg)$, then $\Gg = \Gg^\dagger$. \end{lemma} In many cases, as for the irreducible representations of classical quadratic simple Lie algebras, $\mathfrak{c}(\Gg)$ consists only of a multiple of the identity.
+For this reason, in the next section, we consider only invertible $J$ such that $J^2$ is a non-null multiple of the identity matrix.
 As shown in \cite[Prop.
 6.28]{Kna1996}, the condition of being closed under adjunction is equivalent for the Lie algebra to be semisimple.
-Hence, we have shown that the isospectral flows \eqref{eq:isospectral_ql} admits equivalent formulations \eqref{eq:hamilton_ql} and \eqref{eq:Q_dynamics_ql} when $\mathfrak{g}$ is a semisimple quadratic Lie algebra.
-In this cases, without loss of generality, we can assume that $B:\Gg\rightarrow\Gg$.
-In \cite{ModViv2020}, it is shown that when $B^\dagger$ is the gradient of some function $H$ on a semisimple Lie algebra $\Gg$, in the above identification, the isospectral flow \eqref{eq:isospectral_ql} is a Lie--Poisson system on $\Gg^*$.
-In this case, equations \eqref{eq:hamilton_ql} become the canonical Hamilton equations on $T^*G$.
+Hence, we have shown that the isospectral flow \eqref{eq:isospectral_ql} admits equivalent formulations \eqref{eq:hamilton_ql} and \eqref{eq:Q_dynamics_ql} when $\mathfrak{g}$ is a semisimple quadratic Lie algebra.
+In these cases, without loss of generality, we can assume that $B:\Gg\rightarrow\Gg$.
+In \cite{ModViv2020}, it is shown that when $B^\dagger$ is the gradient of some function $H$ on a semisimple Lie algebra $\Gg$, in the above identification of $\Gg^*$ and $\Gg$, the isospectral flow \eqref{eq:isospectral_ql} is a Lie--Poisson system on $\Gg^*$ and equations \eqref{eq:hamilton_ql} become the canonical Hamilton equations on $T^*G$.